MaximilienFathi/coin-marketplace/README.md

 While working through this project, the major learnings involved:

 - The use of React as well as the more recent functional components and hooks.
-- The gain in HTML, CSS, JavaScript knowledge while creating many React components from scratch.
+- The proper use of APIs using asynchronous code.
-- The proper use of APIs using asynchronous code and the handling of potential related network errors such as error 429.
+- The handling of potential related network errors such as error 429 ("Too Many Requests").
 - The implementation of routing in React projects that involve multiple pages.
 - The use and customization of components from libraries like Material UI.
 - The application of UI design styles like glassmorphism to create beautiful websites.
-- The main blockchain technology and cryptocurrency-related concepts.
+- The main concepts related to blockchain technology and cryptocurrencies.

 ### Continued development